timescale/docs/promscale/manage-data/retention.md

 You can set a default data retention period for metrics, and override the default on a per-metric basis.

-You can change the default retention period for metrics by adjusting the `retention_period` parameter of the `prom_api.set_default_retention_period(retention_period INTERVAL)`
+Change the default retention period for metrics by adjusting the `retention_period` parameter of the `prom_api.set_default_retention_period(retention_period INTERVAL)`
 function: